rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 object.
 Note that this can be the same Secret as `spec.tls.secretName`.
 This Secret **must** have a key `ca.crt` containing the CA certificate.

+RabbitMQ supports tls certificate rotation (same CA) without restarting itself.
+To rotate your tls certificate, you can simply update certificates in your tls Secret object.
+Updates to the Secret object will be picked up by the RabbitMQ pods within several minutes and you won't need to restart the RabbitmqCluster yourself.

 **Default Value:** N/A

 **Example:**